 In an article on Computerarts.co.uk, Experimental Jetset floated the idea; “it is interesting to see that a designer who really managed to capture the essence of his time, was also, in a way, disconnected from that very essence … it is perhaps ‘distance’ not engagement that makes the designer.”
 There could be something to this.

 After Alfred Lion’s retirement in 1967 Read Miles left Blue Note and returned permanently to Los Angeles.
 Miles eventually became famous for closing a 1 Million dollar per year contact with Coca-Cola to produce their advertising.

 It like to finish with this quote from Reid Miles.

-“Fifty Bucks an album… they loved it, thought it was modern, they thought it went with the music… one or two colors to work with at that time and some outrageous graphics!”
+“Fifty Bucks an album… they loved it, thought it was modern, they thought it went with the music… one or two colours to work with at that time and some outrageous graphics!”

-Reid Miles is one of the unsung heros of jazz history, while most people know the Blue Note story around Alfred Lion and Francis Wolff, the impact of Reid Miles is often only given limited attention.
-This is some what different in the Graphic Design sector where Reid Miles hold a place of honor and is seen as an icon of the Modernist era.
+Reid Miles is one of the unsung heroes of jazz history, while most people know the Blue Note story around Alfred Lion and Francis Wolff, the impact of Reid Miles is often only given limited attention.
+This is somewhat different in the Graphic Design sector where Reid Miles hold a place of honor and is seen as an icon of the Modernist era.
 Reid Miles passed away in California on 2 February 1993.